ArthurPaivaT/recipes/simple-scripts/golang/README.md

 ## Running

-If you have cloned this repo, just run:

-    go run helloWorld.go

-Otherwise, you can create your own file as "myFile.go" and paste the code above in it.
+Save a file named like `main.go`, put the code above in it and run
-Then run:

-    go run myFile.go
+    go run main.go